 Mesothelioma patients for years have been seeking compensation from asbestos manufacturers and companies that routinely used asbestos in the manufacturing process.

 Our mesothelioma attorneys understand some are hesitant to pursue legal action, based on the sometimes arduous litigation process, particularly the extensive delay tactics deployed by the defendants.
-But as we discussed recently on our Mesothelioma Lawyer Blog, seeking legal counsel is the first step in joining the fight.
+Seeking legal counsel is the first step in joining the fight.
 A nationwide support system, including legal, medical, emotional and spiritual guidance, offers hope to victims and families.
 As of mid-2012, there were 164 clinical trials racing to find a cure for this deadly cancer.

 Florida and New York were among the states expected to see the greatest increases.
 Florida patients will see an overall increase of about $25 billion, while patients in New York can expect to see an increase of approximately $17.5 billion.

 California, the state with the highest projected increases, will see cancer treatment costs jump my an astonishing $28.3 billion.

 These costs will be especially pronounced for those suffering from rare and aggressive cancers, such as mesothelioma.